-Call: HORIZON-JU-SNS-2025 (see Appendix 1) Specific condition Specific conditions Expected EU contribution per project The SNS JU estimates that an EU contribution of around EUR 3 million would allow these outcomes to be addressed appropriately.
+Call: HORIZON-JU-SNS-2025-01 (see Appendix 1) Specific condition Specific conditions Expected EU contribution per project The SNS JU estimates that an EU contribution of around EUR 3 million would allow these outcomes to be addressed appropriately.
 Nonetheless, this does not preclude submission and selection of a proposal requesting different amounts.
 Indicative budget The total indicative budget for the topic is EUR 15 million.
-Type of Action Research and Innovation Actions Eligibility conditions Specific eligibility conditions apply and are described in Horizon Europe WP2023-25 General Annexes.
-Exceptions apply as detailed in the SNS R&I WP2025 Appendix 1 - Section 2.B (pending final decision).
+Type of Action Research and Innovation Actions Eligibility conditions Subject to restrictions on participation in accordance with Article 22(5) of the Horizon Europe Regulation (see General call conditions: section 3.B(i) of Appendix 1 to this Work Programme).

-SNS-2025-STREAM-B-01-01: Advanced Architectures Systems and Technologies
+SNS-2025-01-STREAM-B-01-01: Advanced Architectures Systems and Technologies